Mohammed-ElDesouky/Quasi-experiment-implementation-DoubleDifference_STATA/README.md

 3. **03_GEPD_processed_data**; contains the cleaned and anonymized data files.
 There are separate sub-folders for each of the three data sources: `School`, `Public_Officials`, and `Policy_Survey`.
 4. **04_GEPD_Indicators**; contains the set of final GEPD indicators.

-_Before working with the data, the user must first set-up the GitHub’s country folder/repository on the local machine either as “local repository” or “cloned repository”._
+_**Note:** Before working with the data, the user must first set-up the GitHub’s country folder/repository on the local machine either as “local repository” or “cloned repository”._

 ### **Adding local repository (recommended)**
 This is the recommended process If using a WB machine/VDI and having access rights to OneDrive where the data is stored.